Proofreading Tips: Dos and Don’ts for Proofreading Academic Writing

 3. Do Check Citations and References

 Citations and references are part and parcel of academic writing.
-You don’t need to memorise every academic referencing style, but you will need to keep track of the style your client is using.
+You don’t need to memorize every academic referencing style, but you will need to keep track of the style your client is using.

 When proofreading citations and references, make sure that: